 But providing needed support and services at the right time can make a significant difference in the maternity care experience.
 In fact, 60% of maternal deaths are preventable and can be partially addressed through social services and care coordination.
 Let’s take a closer look.

-The program uses a blend of technology and human services to identify barriers to care at the individual level, and then helps personalize that support so mothers are getting connected to the right healthcare and community resources to address their own needs.
+GetWell Navigate, our virtual navigation solution, uses a blend of technology and human services to identify barriers to care at the individual level, and then helps personalize that support so berthing people are getting connected to the right healthcare and community resources to address their own needs.

 These human and digital touchpoints make all patients feel seen and heard.
 “It’s great that now I have a person I can call with all my questions,” one first-time mother in California stated.
 Another new mother agreed, saying that “From the phone calls prior to my surgery, and postpartum follow-up texts, it made me feel so special.”